 Intellectual Property Portfolio Management

-The selection of an intellectual property law firm is an important business decision.
-The law firm’s understanding of the client’s technology and business objectives; the level of the client’s commitment to an IP strategy; the ease with which the attorney/client interface occurs; the level of trust required on both sides; the dependency on the quality of attorney work product and the timeliness of reports; the manner of billing and reporting and the perceived value in the work billed; the willingness of both parties to discuss their respective further concerns and objectives.
-These are all valid concerns that should be discussed at the interview stage.
+Factors that are important to a successful client-firm relationship include the law firm’s understanding of the client’s technology and business objectives; the level of the client’s commitment to an IP strategy; the ease with which the attorney/client interface occurs; the level of trust required on both sides; the quality of attorney work product and the timeliness of reports; the manner of billing and reporting and the perceived value in the work billed; the willingness of both parties to discuss their respective concerns and objectives; and the flexibility of the firm to adapt and respond.
+These are all valid issues that should be discussed at the interview stage.
 The “fit” must feel right from the start.

 For a more detailed description of MCR’s capabilities and the manner in which we conduct our practice, or to arrange an opportunity to meet with one of our attorneys for an initial consultation with no obligation, please feel free to contact us by email or phone at any time.